A publication of the Archaeological Institute of America

 Of course, Herc had moments of serendipity as well.
 Early in the expedition, the first artifact retrieved was a small ceramic bowl.
 Delgado asked the ROV operator to pick it up with a suction cup.
 Herc’s Predator arm reached out, moved down slowly, and attached the suction cup delicately to the bowl.
 “Boom,” the operator said over the video feed.
 “Magic fingers.”

+Among the tools that Herc can deploy is a suction cup, being used here to delicately lift a ceramic bowl from the Monterrey A wreck.
 Despite the hiccups, Irion thinks the openness and transparency of the project made the excavation more interesting.
 “The more eyes on this, the more details you catch,” he says.
 Archaeologists got to see what most engages the public, while enthusiasts got to see how archaeologists begin the process of studying an unknown wreck.